CruceGameDevel/CruceGame/docs/hacking.md

 scrips are very similar to those.
 In cutter's reference: http://cutter.sourceforge.net/reference/ you will find all the informations you need about installing and using the framework.
 All functions MUST be tested.
+There should be tests for non-valid parameters too (like NULLs for pointers).

 Versioning